ynseah/rohd/doc/tutorials/chapter_8/03_pipeline.md

 ]
 ```

-To get our final result, we can instantiate our `NBitAdder` module and pass `rCarryA` and `rCarryB` to the module.
-Lastly, we need to swizzle the results from nBitAdder and last 4 bits from the pipieline.
+To obtain our final result, we can instantiate the `NBitAdder` module and pass `rCarryA` and `rCarryB` to the module.
+Finally, we need to swizzle the results from `nBitAdder` and the last four bits from the pipeline.

 ```dart
 final nBitAdder = NBitAdder(rCarryA, rCarryB);